shawnmckinney/role-engineering-sample/README.md

 | ssmith        | true          | false         |
 | rtaylor       | false         | true          |

+Which then controls which pages a user can hit:

 # User-to-Page Access Table
 | user          | Buyer's Page  | Seller's Page |